ymeng3/Incentive-Experiment-Design/README.md

 # Incentive-Experiment-Design
-Data and Analysis for Incentive Experiment Design Project
+This repo is created by Yang Meng to share data and analysis for the Incentive Experiment Design Project.
+The complete dataset is still under construction.